 top of page

-How to Prepare for Your First Couple's Photo Session / Engagement Session
+Preparing for Your First Photo Session - Couples Portraits and Engagement Photos

 Start with a photographer who's work you really love

-Photographers have so many outlets to share their work now: their websites, blogs, social media.
-Taking the time to look through a photographer's work before booking can play a huge role in having a positive first time photo experience.
-You can start to envision the photos you'll get back and if you love your photographers work you'll start to get excited leading up to the session.
+Photographers have so many outlets to share their work now - websites, blogs, social media, etc. Taking the time to look through a photographer's portfolio before booking can play a huge role in having a positive first time photo experience.
+Loving your photographer's work will really help build the excitement leading up to your session, and you'll start to envision the photos you'll be getting back from them.
 Being truly excited about the photoshoot sets a great tone to begin with.

-*Additional tip: if your photographer has a session or any photos that you particularly love let them know ahead of time to establish the vibe you're going for!
+*Additional tip: if your photographer has a past session or any photos that you particularly love, let them know ahead of time to establish the vibe you're going for!

 Let your photographer know its your first session

-While its extremely common to be getting photos together for the first time, make sure you let your photographer know!
-As a photographer, its good to keep in mind so you can check in throughout the session.
+While it's extremely common to be getting portraits taken for the first time, make sure you let your photographer know!
+As a photographer, it's good to keep in mind so you can check in throughout the session.

-Engaged couple sits together on a bench behind the Philadelphia Museum of Art overlooking the river.
-They wear a grey suit and blue dress and are holding hands and looking at one another.
-Taken by Philly wedding photographer Madison Neumann Photography.
+Couple, engaged, sit together on a bench behind the Philadelphia Museum of Art overlooking the river.
+Man wears a grey suit and woman wears a blue dress.
+Soon to be husband and wife hold hands and look at one another.
+Engagement session photographed by South Jersey, Philadelphia based wedding photographer Madison Neumann Photography.

-As I mentioned above, a huge concern I often hear is that couple's feel like they're awkward, whether in general or in front of the camera.
-A great photographer will do their part in guiding you through you session to ease some of the awkwardness, but the location is the first step in making you feel your most comfortable.
-If you're feeling shy you may not want to do your session in a really crowded or public space.
-Selecting a location that you know can help you feel comfortable, or ask your photographer for some suggestions on more secluded spaces.
-The date and time you choose can also play a factor.
-This is a huge benefit of doing shoots during the week, because popular locations often have a lot less foot traffic than they would on the weekends.
+As I mentioned above, a huge concern I often hear from couples is feeling awkward in front of the camera.
+A great photographer will do their part in guiding you through your session to ease some of the "awkwardness," but the location is really the first step in making you feel your most comfortable.
+If you're feeling shy, you may not want to do your session in a really crowded or public space.
+Choosing a spot that feels really right is so worth it - you can also always ask your photographer for suggestions on spaces in your area.
+The date and time you choose can also play a factor; this is a huge benefit of doing shoots during the week, because popular locations often have a lot less foot traffic than they would on the weekends.

-Engaged couple sits together on a bench behind a pond in Central Park's Conservatory Gardens in NYC.
-They are wearing a blue floral dress and white and grey outfit and are sitting closely together.
-Taken by Philadelphia wedding photographer Madison Neumann Photography.
+Engaged couple sit together on a bench behind a pond in Central Park's Conservatory Gardens, New York City.
+Woman wearing a blue floral dress and man wearing white and grey outfit.
+Future bride and groom sit close together celebrating their marriage proposal.
+Engagement session photographed by South Jersey, Philadelphia based wedding photographer Madison Neumann Photography.

 Select outfits you feel your best in ahead of time

-What you wear to your photoshoot can really set the tone for your photographs.
-That being said, selecting coordinating outfits can often cause some anxious feelings leading up to your session.
-Don't be afraid to ask your photographer for insight, especially after your location is chosen.
-They may be able to suggest color palettes, etc. that would look great in the space.
-For the clothes themselves, you want to feel like your absolute best.
-If you enjoy dressing up, pull out all the stops for your session.
-But if you're more comfortable in a dressed down outfit, don't be afraid to opt for something more casual.
+What you wear to your photoshoot can really set the tone for your portraits.
+That being said, it can certainly stir up anxious feelings when selecting your coordinating outfits leading up to your session.
+Don't be afraid to ask your photographer for insight - they may be able to offer suggestions of what might look best in the location you have chosen.
+As for the clothes themselves, you just want to feel your absolute best.
+If you enjoy dressing up, then pull out all the stops - if you're more comfortable in something casual, embrace it.
 You may even want to go for an outfit change halfway through to get the best of both worlds!

-*An additional tip: if you're wearing uncomfortable shoes for the photos, bring an easy pair to slip into as you walk between photo spots!
+*Additional tip: if you're wearing uncomfortable shoes for the photos, make sure to bring an easy pair to slip into as you walk between photo spots.

-Engaged couple stand together in front of a vintage electric blue Ford truck.
-The truck is parked in front of the water in Batsto, NJ.
-Taken by NJ wedding photographer Madison Neumann Photography.
+Couple, engaged, stand together in front of a vintage electric blue Ford truck, parked in front of the water in Batsto, NJ.
+Woman wears white romper, man wears jeans and white jacket.
+Soon to be bride and groom smile at one another.
+Engagement session photographed by South Jersey, Philadelphia based wedding photographer Madison Neumann Photography.

 Give yourself plenty of time to prepare

-Preparing for a photo session takes some time!
-From doing hair and makeup to getting dressed to making sure you have something to eat and drink before you, go preparation can take quite a few hours.
-In addition to getting ready things may happen on your drive that could result in lateness: accidents, rush hour.
-Feeling like your rushing around or running late can cause a lot of stressful feelings and that's the last thing you want as you enter your photo session.
-I always recommend accounting for a few hours to get ready and arriving early and walking around a bit, grabbing a bite in the area, etc. so you're feeling your best going into your photos.
+Preparing for a session takes some time!
+From getting dressed and ready to making sure you have something to eat and drink before you go, preparation can take quite a few hours in addition to the time you need to commute to your photo location.
+Feeling like you're rushing around or running late can cause a lot of stress and that's the last thing you want on this day.
+I always recommend accounting for some extra time to get ready, and arriving to your location a bit early so you and your partner can explore the area and feel as ready as possible going into your photos.

 bottom of page